matthewhand/fiji-resort-analysis-2023/README.md

 # Fiji Resort Analysis 2023
-ex Create a GitHub workflow that validates all the links in all the smackdown files ex Improve Accessibility ex Add Community Features
+- Create a mockup React + MUI application for the Fiji travel scuba research ex Create a GitHub workflow that validates all the links in all the smackdown files ex Improve Accessibility ex Add Community Features